aaronparker/vcredist/README.md

 - Name - the name of the redistributable as displayed on the download page.
 Not used in the script, but useful for reading the XML file.
 - ShortName - the redistributable will be downloaded to Release\Architecture\ShortName
 - URL - this is the URL to the page at microsoft.com/downloads.
 Not used in the script, but useful for referencing the download as needed
+- ProductCode - this is the MSI Product Code for the specified VC++ App that will be used to import the package into Configuration Manager
 - Download - this is the URL to the installer so that the script can download each redistributable

-In the future, I may add the MSI product code to each redistributable to enable the script to check whether a redistributable is already installed instead of installing it.
-This may also be useful for defining the redistributables as applications in Configuration Manager (but you should be adding the redistributables to your reference images anyway.

 ## Parameters
 ### Xml